rileyhales/hydroinformatics/README.md

 You give it a file path and it returns a dictionary of the min/max values for every variable in the format {'name of variable': 'min,max'}

 ### timeseriespt.py
 At a given coords location, it creates a timeseries of points for a specific var from all the netCDF4 files in datadir for given time period (following the nasa GLDAS naming conventions) (or coming soon: all the timesteps of a netCDF with many time steps for a variable).

+### spatialaverage.py
+Contains a function to convert a netcdf array of variable information into a geotiff format raster.
+Then takes that geotiff raster and a shapefile with polygon boundaries, calculates the average of the data in the geotiff's band within the boundaries marked by the shapefile.